Functional-Genomics-Lab/Applied-Genomics/docs/week_01.md

 ---
 id: week-1
-title: Week 1
+title: Environment Setup
-description: Environment Setup
+description: ''
-sidebar_label: "Week 1"
+sidebar_label: 'Week 1'
-sidebar_position: 0
+sidebar_position: 1
 ---

-# Reproducible Research and Setup Environment
+# Environment Setup

 ## This is not a programming class; this is a “workflows” class